JetBrains/intellij-sdk-docs/topics/user_interface_components/file_and_class_choosers.md

 For choosing a Java package, you can use the [`PackageChooserDialog`](%gh-ic%/java/java-impl/src/com/intellij/ide/util/PackageChooserDialog.java) class.

 > To use Java-specific components in plugins targeting versions 2019.2+, explicit dependency on the Java plugin is required.
-> See the [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) page for details.
+> See the [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) page for details on how to add a dependency to the Java plugin (`com.intellij.modules.java` or `com.intellij.java`).
 >
 {style="note"}